openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 # Notification Endpoint {#notification_endpoint}

-This endpoint is used by the Wallet to notify the Credential Issuer of certain events for issued credentials.
+This endpoint is used by the Wallet to notify the Credential Issuer of certain events for issued Credentials.
 These events enable the Credential Issuer to take subsequent actions after issuance.
-The Credential Issuer needs to return the `notification_id` in the Credential Response or a Batch Credential Response for the Wallet to be able to use this Endpoint.
+The Credential Issuer needs to return the one or more `notification_id` parameters in the Credential Response or the Batch Credential Response for the Wallet to be able to use this Endpoint.
 Support for this endpoint is OPTIONAL.

 The Wallet MUST present to the Notification Endpoint a valid Access Token issued at the Token Endpoint as defined in (#token_endpoint).

 Note: A Credential Issuer that requires a request to the Notification Endpoint MUST ensure the Access Token issued by the Authorization Server is valid at the Notification Endpoint.

 The notification from the Wallet is idempotent.
-When the Credential Issuer receives multiple identical calls from the Wallet for the same `notification_id`s, it returns success.
+When the Credential Issuer receives multiple identical calls from the Wallet for the same `notification_id`, it returns success.

 The Wallet MAY retry if a notification request fails.
 There are no guarantees that a Credential Issuer receives a notification within a certain time period or at all.